KazaiMazai/Puredux/README.md

 - **Unidirectional MVI Architecture**: Supports a unidirectional data flow to ensure predictable state management and consistency.
 - **SwiftUI and UIKit Compatibility**: Works seamlessly with both SwiftUI and UIKit, offering bindings for easy integration.
-- **Single Store/Multiple Stores Design**: Supports both single and multiple store setups for flexible state management of apps of any size and complexity.
+- **Single Store/Multiple Stores Design**: Supports both single and multiple store setups, as well as tree-of-stores architectures for flexible state management in apps of any size and complexity.
-- **Separation of Concerns**: Emphasizes separating business logic and side effects from UI components.
+- **Separation of Concerns**: Emphasizes separating core business logic, side effects, and UI.
+- **Declarative Side Effects**: Separating **what** should be done from **how** it should be done.
 - **Performance Optimization**: Offers granular performance tuning with state deduplication, debouncing, and offloading heavy UI-related work to the background.

 ## Why